pixsys-electronics/nodered-podman-tutorial/README.md

 ## Steps 🪜

+**Note: if you have planned to use physical hardware peripherals in your Node-RED container, you will need to "manually" create your container using a `podman-compose.yml` file, as explained in the section *2***

 1. Connect to the Device and Prepare the Working Directory

 	- If you are using a Linux shell: